Thomas Spray

-Thomas L. Spray was Chief of the Division of Cardiothoracic Surgery and the Mortimer J. Buckley, Jr. MD Endowed Chair in Cardiac Surgery at the Children's Hospital of Philadelphia and Professor of Surgery at the Perelman School of Medicine at the University of Pennsylvania.
+Thomas L. Spray (born 1948) is an American cardiothoracic surgeon who served as Chief of the Division of Cardiothoracic Surgery and the Mortimer J. Buckley Jr. MD Endowed Chair in Cardiac Surgery at the Children's Hospital of Philadelphia and Professor of Surgery at the Perelman School of Medicine at the University of Pennsylvania.
 He retired in 2018.

 Early life

 Spray was born in Rochester, MN on August 28, 1948.
-The family moved to Oak Ridge, TN, where he completed high school.
+The family moved to Oak Ridge, Tennessee, where he completed high school.
 He was inspired by his father's orthopedic surgery practice to follow a career in medicine, being particularly impressed by his experiences accompanying his father on a medical mission trip to Algeria.
 He attended college at Haverford College majoring in Molecular Biology, receiving departmental honors.

 Career

-After medical school at Duke University, he was a resident in general surgery at Duke University Medical Center.
-As part of his residency, he took two years for specialty training in cardiac pathology at the NHLBI.
-After completing training in cardiac surgery at Duke University Medical Center, he was appointed an assistant professor at Washington University School of Medicine, where he rose to a full professorship.
+After medical school at Duke University, he was a resident in general surgery at Duke University Hospital.
+As part of his residency, he took two years for specialty training in cardiac pathology at the National Heart, Lung, and Blood Institute.
+After completing training in cardiac surgery at Duke University Hospital, he was appointed an assistant professor at Washington University School of Medicine, where he rose to a full professorship.
 In 1994, he was recruited to the Children's Hospital of Philadelphia as chief of the Division of Cardiothoracic Surgery, where he served until 2018.

 In 2009, Spray was elected the 89th president of the American Association for Thoracic Surgery.